emgong/double-takes/app/posts/2018-05-02-javascript-is-too-convenient.md

 ---
-title: "JavaScript Is Too Convenient"
+title: "JavaScript is too convenient"
 description: "Which conveniences do we take advantage of everyday?
 Which are taking advantage of us?"
 author:
   name: "Sam Jones"